Maciej Górski (footballer): Jagiellonia

 Górski's scoring abilities caught the eye of Jagiellonia, who brought him in in July 2016 on a free transfer.
 He made his league debut on 16 July 2016 in a 1–1 draw with Legia Warsaw, coming on for Karol Mackiewicz.
 However, he only made 10 appearances for the club, scoring once.
 That goal came on 23 July 2016 in a 4–1 victory over Ruch Chorzów.
 His goal came in the 17th minute.

 Korona Kielce (loan)

 In January 2017, Górski was loaned out to Korona Kielce.
 In 25 games for Kielce, he scored three goals.
 His league debut came on 11 February 2017 in a 2–0 loss to Wisła Kraków, coming on for Nabil Aankour in the 80th minute.
-His first league goal came a little over a month later in a 3–0 victory over KS Cracovia.
+His first league goal came a little over a month later in a 3–0 victory over Cracovia.
 The goal came in the 86th minute, just nine minutes after he had been subbed on for Iliyan Mitsanski.